amykimkim/HHA504_mysql_vm_vs_managed/docs/comparison.md

 # timing & difficulty comparison
 A short paragraph on which you would choose in production and why Write approximately 200-400 words concluding which you’d choose in production for: (a) a small student app; (b) a departmental analytics DB; (c) a HIPAA-aligned workload (assume a BAA is available in your cloud).

+For a production environment, I would personally choose Managed Cloud SQL.
+As a beginner, I appreciate that setup is straightforward, updates are automatic, and Google handles essential tasks like maintenance, backups, scaling, and certificate management.
+If I don’t need detailed control over the MySQL schema, the convenience of a managed service is more valuable.
+The managed database took me less than an hour to create, whereas setting up a VM required several additional steps before I could even begin creating the database.

+For a small student application, I would also choose Managed Cloud SQL.
+It’s beginner friendly and allows students to start using the database quickly and effectively, without worrying about lower level configuration details such as backups or routine maintenance.
+This frees them to focus more on working with the data rather than managing infrastructure.

+For a departmental analytics database, I believe a managed Cloud MySQL instance would also be appropriate for many of the same reasons.
+However, the final decision would depend on the specific use case such as the type of analytics being performed and whether the department has a technical team capable of maintaining more complex infrastructure if needed.

+For a HIPAA-aligned workload, I would choose a self-managed VM.
+This type of environment involves sensitive, high-security data that often requires tighter control over infrastructure and configuration.
+A self-managed VM also offers more flexibility for manual scaling, which can be important if the data volume grows or if schema adjustments become necessary to meet evolving requirements.